linkdniel/ruleoverself/7-kindle-imagination.md

----
-layout: post
-title:  "Kindle Your Imagination"
+# Rule Over Self: Kindle Your Imagination"
-categories: essay
-tags: syrus learning
----

 “We have it in our power to begin the world over again.”
 — Thomas Paine